willem-strydom/motionCapture/README.md

   2. navigate to "MATLAB\version\extern\engines\python"
   3. run `python setup.py install`
 ```
+webserver/                          # Git Submodule, contains the code for the webinterface (spectator and participant)
 Simulation/                         # Files for the statistical simulation of the higher-order game models
 ├── Houses.py                       # Contains the functions for each model to be tested
 ├── Players.py                      # Contains the functions for each model to be tested against